Voldemalort/token-factions/README.md

 ## Acknowledgements

-Bootstrapped with Nick East's [create-foundry-project](https://gitlab.com/foundry-projects/foundry-pc/create-foundry-project).
+Bootstrapped with League of Extraordinary FoundryVTT Developers  [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types).

 Mad props to the 'League of Extraordinary FoundryVTT Developers' community which helped me figure out a lot.